nikitakc12/water-preservation-project/README.md

-Drone-Assisted Water Conservation and Restoration Project Project Overview:
+Drone-Assisted Water Conservation and Restoration Project Project Summary

-This project explores the use of drones to support water conservation and restoration efforts, focusing on rivers, wetlands, and other critical aquatic ecosystems.
-Drones are a cost-effective solution that provide accurate data while reducing manual labor compared to traditional aerial surveys.
+The project focuses on using drones and modern sensor technologies to support water conservation and restoration projects (e.g., rivers, wetlands).

-Why Drones?
+Why drones and sensors?

-Cost-effective and time-saving compared to traditional aerial surveys

-Capture high-resolution images and terrain data

-Enable precise planning and monitoring of water restoration projects
+They are cost-effective, provide accurate and high-resolution data, and reduce manual labour compared to traditional methods.
+With advanced sensors, drones can detect changes not only in the landscape but also in the water’s chemical and biological composition.

-How Drones Help?
+How they help:

-Orthophotographic Images: Geometrically corrected 2D aerial maps for accurate visualization
+Capture orthophotographic images (geometrically corrected 2D aerial maps).

-Photogrammetric 3D Models: Generate detailed 3D terrain models for planning restoration structures
+Generate photogrammetric 3D models of the terrain.

-Restoration Planning: Identify locations for ditches, basins, wetlands, and vegetation zones

-Monitoring: Track changes in water quality, vegetation health, and land use
+Monitor changes in water quality, vegetation, and land use over time.

+Detect chemical or biological changes in water using multispectral or hyperspectral sensors.

+Collect water samples or perform monitoring automatically without human intervention.

+Integrate with IoT devices for continuous data collection in and around water bodies.

+Enable predictive modelling of water quality trends using collected data.

+Innovative Approaches Proposed:

+A networked system where drones and stationary IoT sensors collaborate, sending real-time alerts if pollution, harmful algae, or other anomalies are detected.

+Scheduled automated drone flights to capture data and samples at regular intervals, reducing human effort.

+Using collected data to create predictive models of water quality trends over time, supporting proactive conservation measures.

-Case Study: Summa River and Savilammi Wetland Area, Finland
+Case study: The Summa River and Savilammi wetland area in Finland.

-Outcome: Drone imaging enhances the efficiency, accuracy, and sustainability of water restoration projects
+Expected Outcome:
+Drones equipped with advanced sensors, combined with IoT integration and automated monitoring, will make restoration projects more efficient, accurate, proactive, and sustainable.

+Team Setup

+1. Form the project team

-Team Setup:
+Team members: 3

+Roles:

-Project Manager: Uzmatul
+Project Manager – Uzmatul
-Responsibilities: Oversees progress, manages deadlines, coordinates team communication

-Technical Lead: Numaer
+Technical Lead – Numaer
-Responsibilities: Drone & sensor research, image processing, data analysis

-Documentation Lead: Nikita
+Documentation Lead – Nikita
-Responsibilities: Creates documentation, manages references, prepares final report and presentation

-Project Scope and Goals:
+2. Define project scope and goals

-Scope: Using drones and software tools to collect, analyze, and visualize environmental data for water restoration projects
+Scope: Using drones, sensors, and IoT devices to collect, monitor, and analyze environmental and water quality data for restoration projects.

 Goals:

-Plan water conservation structures using drone imagery

-Produce orthophotos and 3D models of the terrain

-Document benefits and challenges of drone-assisted restoration

-Deliver a final report and presentation with images, analysis, and recommendations

-Milestones & Deadlines:

-Week 1: Team formation, repository setup
-Week 2–3: Research drones, sensors, and methodologies Week 4: Collect or use sample drone data/images
-Week 5: Process data using ArcGIS, WebODM, Blender Week 6: Draft report
-Week 7: Final testing, verification, and documentation Week 8: Submit final Markdown report with images and explanations

-Tools & Communication:

-Communication Tools: Microsoft Teams, WhatsApp
-Drone & Sensor Technologies: DJI drones, cameras, photogrammetry sensors Data Analysis & Visualization: ArcGIS, WebODM, DJI FlightHub, DJI Terra, Blender (3D models) Security & Backup: GitHub repository, access permissions, regular backups

-Research Requirements:

-Data Sources: Aerial maps, drone datasets, government water data Sensor Technologies: Multispectral cameras, LiDAR, photogrammetry equipment Analysis Methods: ArcGIS for mapping, WebODM for 3D modeling, Blender for visualization Security Protocols: Controlled data storage, permission management, regular backup to GitHub

-Testing Plan:

-Evaluate accuracy and clarity of drone imagery vs traditional aerial maps

-Validate 3D models for decision-making purposes

-Assess cost-effectiveness of drone-assisted water restoration planning

-Deliverables:

-Markdown project file (project.md) with images and diagrams

-Documentation of methods, results, and analysis

-Clear outline of roles, scope, milestones, and conclusions
+Plan water conservation structures using drone imagery and predictive models.

+Produce orthophotos and 3D terrain models.

+Implement multispectral/hyperspectral monitoring for water quality.

+Demonstrate automated sampling and IoT sensor integration.

+Document benefits, challenges, and lessons learned.

+Deliver a final report with visualizations, insights, and recommendations.

+3. Establish milestones and deadlines

+Week 1: Team formation + repository setup.

+Week 2–3: Research drones, sensors, IoT devices, and methods.

+Week 4: Collect or access sample data/images.

+Week 5: Process data (ArcGIS, WebODM, DJI Terra, Blender for 3D models).

+Week 6: Draft report and predictive models.

+Week 7: Final testing, evaluation, and documentation.

+Week 8: Submit final markdown/report with images, diagrams, and analyses.

+4. Assign roles and responsibilities

+Project Manager: Oversees progress, manages deadlines, coordinates communication.

+Technical Lead: Handles drone/sensor research, automated monitoring setup, data processing, predictive modelling.

+Documentation Lead: Writes markdown docs, prepares final report/presentation, manages references.

+5. Set up communication tools

+Microsoft Teams and WhatsApp for coordination.

+6. Research requirements

+Data sources: Aerial maps, drone datasets, water quality datasets, government data.

+Sensor technologies: Multispectral/hyperspectral sensors, drones, IoT water sensors, photogrammetry, GIS tools.

+Analysis methods: ArcGIS, WebODM, DJI FlightHub/Terra, Blender for 3D models, data analytics for predictive modelling.

+Security protocols: Data storage, permissions, backups in GitHub.

+7. Documentation

+Create a README.md with:

+Project description

+Team members & roles

+Scope, goals, milestones

+Tools, methods, and predictive model approach

+8. Testing plan

+Test accuracy and clarity of drone imagery versus traditional methods.

+Verify 3D models for decision-making.

+Test automated sampling and real-time IoT monitoring.

+Evaluate predictive model performance against observed water quality trends.

+Deliverables

+At the end of the project, the following will be submitted in a Markdown file (project.md):

+Drone orthophotos and 3D models

+Diagrams and charts illustrating sensor data and predictive models

+Explanations of methods, automated monitoring setup, and IoT integration

+Clear documentation of roles, scope, milestones, and conclusions